-Ilt is a requirement of all NRN's to adhere to the Code of Conduct and to conduct themselves professionally at all times, in order to maintain registration as an NRN.
-Any breach in the Code of Conduct will lead to a review of their membership and could potentially lead to a suspension or cancelation of their membership.
+It is a requirement of all NRNs to adhere to their code of conduct, and to conduct themselves in a professional manner at all times, in order to maintain registration as an NRN.
+Any breach in the Code of Conduct will lead to a review of their registration and accredited NRN title and could potentially lead to a suspension or cancelation of such.